 New leaves during April and shed from late December to January;Flowers are small, greenish yellow produced in January to April;fruits ripens in the months of May and June;

 Fruits:?- sitosterol, sterol glycoside, benzyle isothioagnate, traces of alkaloid, fixed oil, sugar and fat, non-saponifiable portion of oil consists of dibenzylurea and dibenzlethiourea.

 Leaf:?-sitosterol, glucotropaeolin, terpenes and flavonoids.

-Roots:?-sitosterol and elementral ?- monoclinic sulphur (S-8) and glucotropaeolin isolated from root.
+Roots:?-sitosterol and elementral ?- monoclinic sulfur (S-8) and glucotropaeolin isolated from root.

 Traditional Medicinal uses

 The most common medicinal use of Meswak tree is for oral care.
 Its twigs are used for teeth cleaning by chewing.
 This use gives the tree many names such as Chewing stick, Natural toothbrush and Miswak.
 Meswak sticks are very effective in preventing dental cavities.
 This is due to its antibacterial properties and presence of fluoride, chloride, silica, tannin etc. Studies prove the strong anti-cavity effect is due to the presence of large amount of fluorides in it.
 Silica helps to remove stains and plaque.
 Tannins have as astringent action and reduces gingivitis and other dental diseases.

 In studies it was shown, Miswak stick chewing produced significant increases in calcium (22-fold) and chloride (6-fold), and significant decreases in phosphate and pH.
 The saturation of saliva with calcium inhibits demineralization and promotes mineralization of tooth enamel, whereas high concentration of chloride inhibits calculus formation.